wong2/larus/README.md

 ### Introduction

-Larus is a simplified Gunicorn clone, which serves WSGI apps.
+Larus is a simplified Gunicorn clone

 ### Install